chrismade/one-click-hugo-cms-01/site/content/post/entering-the-clock-market.md

   which wakes you up every morning ?
 image: /img/saba_automatic_h.jpg
 ---
-We offer a folding alarm clock from Saba with the name Automatic H.
+We offer a flip clock with alarm function from Saba with the name Automatic H.

 Very good optical and technical condition.
 Radio can be receive medium wave and FM in good quality.